daniel-schroeder-dev/cwhq-code-challenge-questions/questions/question-21.md

 ## Exercise

 The rules of "Matchmaker" are simple.
 Using a shuffled deck, each player gets to pick two cards each round.
-If the cards are a match, the player keeps the cards and they are removed from the deck.
+If the ranks of the cards (the numeric values) are a match, the player keeps the cards and they are removed from the deck.
 Once the deck is empty, the game ends.
 The player with the most cards wins.
 You'll have one human player and one computer player in your implementation of this game.

 Hints:
 - Import the `shuffle` and `choice` functions from the `random` module